How to associate a large amount of assets with existing products in Plytix

 Bulk Association of SKUs and Assets (without URL)

-If your assets use a naming convention where the SKU is included in the file name, this is one of the fastest ways to organize your files when you are first setting up Plytix.
+If your assets use a naming convention where the SKU is included in the file name, this the fastest way besides autolinking to organize your files when you are first setting up Plytix.

 What you need: